dtr-org/unit-e-project/adrs/2018-10-08-ADR-11 Snapshot.md

 thread.
 Taking the levelDB iterator, it guarantees that we have the same view of `chainstate` while we are keeping it.

 If the snapshot was successfully generated, we store its ID in `chainstate` DB for later retrieval.
-The node should keep last `5` successfully verified snapshots.
-(Verification is explained in the next section).
+The node should keep last `5` snapshots.
 Validators always create snapshots.
 Proposers can disable snapshot creation by starting the node with flag `-createsnapshot=0`.

 ### Snapshot verification

 To guarantee that the snapshot is a valid one and other nodes can trust it, we add the snapshot hash to the chain.
-Only `validators` can add the snapshot hash to the chain.
-Snapshot hash is inside 2nd output of the `Vote` TX.
+Every proposer must include the snapshot hash inside the CoinBase transaction as one of its outputs.
 The schema of the output is the following:
 ```
 CTxOut(